iacopoerpichini/passiveThermostatNotifier/README.md

 In this case the bulb is related to a temperature sensor and the notification are about how much cold or hotter the house is.
 The thermostat system it is built using low-cost components and Open Source platformsto make it reproduced by everyone.

 In this project are developed a physical device and an interface via a Telegram bot.

+The [documentation.pdf](https://github.com/iacopoerpichini/passiveThermostatNotifier/blob/master/documentation.pdf) provided can be used like a manual to build the whole system.

 ### Directories Layout

 ```bash